Quantum null energy condition in quenched 2d CFTs: Global quench

 Due to translation invariance, there is no loss of generality in choosing the end-points to be

 For $\epsilon \ll l,t$

 These imply

 where prime denotes a derivative with respect to $\eta$.
-We have not kept higher order terms in the above expansion of $\tilde{\mathcal F}$ since we find that they contribute at subleading order in the QNEC.
+We have not kept higher order terms in the above expansion of $\tilde{\mathcal F}$ since we find that they contribute at sub-leading order in the QNEC.